-The transportation of illegal drugs is a crime in California and will be charged as trafficking if prosecutors believe you intended to sell or distribute the substance.
-If you are arrested for any type of drug charge, what you say to the police could drastically affect your case.
-That is why it is critical you speak with a top Vista criminal lawyer as soon as you are arrested.
+If you are caught transporting a large quantity of drugs and prosecutors believe you intended to sell or distribute them, you can be charged with trafficking.
+If you are arrested for any type of drug charge, what you say to the police could drastically affect your case, which is why you should refuse to answer any questions after you have been arrested until you contact a skilled Vista drug transportation lawyer.

+Transporting drugs in a car, truck, boat or any other vehicle is not a separate drug crime in itself.
 If you are caught transporting drugs, the most important factor in your case will be your intention for the substance.
 If you were merely moving your personal supply from one place to another, you were not trafficking narcotics.
 While you could still be charged with drug possession, you will not be facing the more serious, felony charge of trafficking.

 Creative Commons Image by Naval Surface Warriors